Competitive Grants Program

 - Acquisition of land upon which rental housing will be built

 - Conversion of non-residential units to residential units

 What Type of Funds are Available?

-Approximately $5 million is allocated every year, upon approval by THDA's Board of Directors.
+Approximately $4 million is allocated every year, upon approval by THDA's Board of Directors.
 These funds come from the Tennessee Housing Trust Fund, which is financed by profits from THDA's mortgage loan program.
-Funds are awarded based upon a rigorous competitive application and scoring process, with two grant rounds awarded every year: one in the fall and one in the spring.
-The maximum grant award is $500,000 per grantee, per grant round.
+Funds are awarded annually based upon a rigorous competitive application and scoring process.
+The maximum grant award is $600,000 per grantee, per grant round.
 There is no minimum.

 Announcement Funding Cycle

 The funding cycle for the TN Housing Trust Fund Competitive Grants Program has changed.
 The funding opportunity will now be made available on an annual basis.
 The next grant round is expected to be offered in January 2024.
 THDA anticipates distributing a notice of funding availability and information regarding a grant application workshop by December 15, 2023.